-- a.
-Where DBS does not provide the Programme for any reason including by reason of insolvency or winding-up of DBS, and/or - b. (where Enrolled Learners have begun a Programme but not completed that Programme and DBS ceases to provide the said Programme before the said Programme is completed for any reason, including by reason of insolvency or winding up of DBS, and/or where the Authority (QQI) withdraws validation of a Programme under section 36(7), section 47, or section 59(7) of the Act.
+Where DBS does not provide the Programme for any reason including by reason of insolvency a.

+or winding-up of DBS, and/or

+b. (where Enrolled Learners have begun a Programme but not completed that Programme and DBS ceases to provide the said Programme before the said Programme is completed for any reason, including by reason of insolvency or winding up of DBS, and/or where the Authority

+(QQI) withdraws validation of a Programme under section 36(7), section 47, or section 59(7)
-Moneys Most Recently Paid: the moneys most recently paid to DBS by, or on behalf of, an Enrolled Learner in respect of a Programme for

-- a.
-Tuition fees,

-- b.
-Registration fees,

-- c.
-Examination fees,

-- d. (iv)Library fees,

-- e.
-Student services fees, and
+Moneys Most Recently Paid: the moneys most recently paid to DBS by, or on behalf of, an Enrolled a.
+Tuition fees, b.
+Registration fees, c.
+Examination fees, d. (iv)Library fees, e.
+Student services fees, and f.

-- f.
 Any other fees which relate to the provision of education, training and related services.
-Payer: the person who paid the Moneys Most Recently Paid.